mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

          ...
    ```

-1. ssh into the bastion of the environment:
+1. ssh into the bastion of the environment: <!-- QUESTION: Which port do we need to specify? -->

    ```bash
    ssh -i ~/.ssh/<ENVIRONMENT>-sshkey -L <PORT???> ubuntu@<IP-ADDRESS-OF-THE-BASTION>